MengceZheng/GCPRSA/README.md

 ## Usage

 The standard way to run the attack with given parameters $N$, $e$, $\gamma$, $m$ and $t$ requires passing them as arguments step by step in command line.
-For instance, to run the attack with given parameters used in our paper, please first run `sage -python attack.py`:
+For instance, to run the attack with given parameters used in our paper, please first run `sage -python attack.py` and then type known parameters as indicated:

 ```commandline
 GCPRSA$ sage -python attack.py